prernarohra/Heart-Disease-Prediction/README.md

 - Phyisical Activity: Engagement in regular physical activity (Yes or No).
 - General Health: Self-assessed overall health status.
 - Asthma: Asthma diagnosis (Yes or No).
-- Kidney Disease
+- Kidney Disease: Kidney disease diagnosis (Yes or No).
-- Skin Cancer
+- Skin Cancer: Skin cancer diagnosis (Yes or No).
-- Target Variable (Heart Disease)
+- Target Variable (Heart Disease): Presence of heart disease (Yes or No).

 ### Note